cgat-developers/ruffus/doc/refactoring_ruffus_notes.rst

     2. ``@transform`` as the paradigm for Ruffus
     3. more ``@transform`` (``multiprocess``) and ``@originate`` to start the pipeline
-    4. task completion monitoring and exceptions
+    4. task completion monitoring and exceptions Mention the use of file dates and a database.
+Exceptions
     5. ``pipeline_printout``and ``cmdline``
     6. ``pipeline_printout_graph``
     7. ``suffix`` and ``formatter`` to generate output file names from input file names